cloudflare/cloudflare-docs/products/workers/src/content/learning/migrating-to-module-workers.md

 ## Accessing event or context data

 Workers often need access to data not in the `request` object.
 For example, sometimes Workers use [`waitUntil`](https://developers.cloudflare.com/workers/runtime-apis/fetch-event#waituntil) to delay execution.
-Just like with the Service Worker syntax, module Workers have access to the [`fetchEvent` object](https://developers.cloudflare.com/workers/runtime-apis/fetch-event#supported-fetchevent-properties).
+Just like with the Service Worker syntax, Module Workers have access to the [`fetchEvent` object](https://developers.cloudflare.com/workers/runtime-apis/fetch-event#supported-fetchevent-properties).

 This example code: